-In this post I will describe how I increased my productivity by learning how to use Visual Studio Code in a more efficient way.
+In this post, I will describe how I increased my productivity by learning to use Visual Studio Code more efficiently.

-But in general, always consider this advice as it is really important:
+But in general, always consider this advice as it is essential:

-Learn your IDE/Editor so that you are able to use it in the most efficient way
+Learn your IDE/Editor so that you can use it in the most efficient way!

-Looking back at me as a programmer in the beginning of my professional software developer career I would definitely give myself the same advice mentioned above.
-In my first days as a developer I did most of my code interactions with the mouse and did not optimize my IDE or text editor.
+Looking back at myself as a programmer at the beginning of my professional software developer career, I would give myself the advice mentioned above.
+In my first days as a developer, I did most of my code interactions with the mouse and did not optimize my IDE or text editor.

-Today I think I can navigate more efficient through my code and therefore have more time for more important stuff.
+Today I think I can navigate my code more efficiently and have more time for more important things.

-In my opinion, this is the most important step you can take as a developer.
+In my opinion, this is the most crucial step you can take as a developer.
 Take the time and learn the most often used shortcuts you need throughout the day.

-Here some of my most used OS X shortcuts:
+Here are some of my most used OS X shortcuts:

-customer-details.component.tswhich is in my opinion the fastest way to jump to a certain file.
-You should definitely change to this approach instead of navigating in the Explorer by mouse.
+customer-details.component.ts, which is the fastest way to jump to a specific file.
+You should use this approach instead of navigating in the Explorer by mouse.